 The MFD Special Operations Division operates as the “specialized rescue” component of the department.
 The division includes seven teams, each with specialized training and equipment that allows them to effectively manage emergent situations within their respective field of expertise.
 The division is led by a Deputy Chief who oversees the ten directors and twenty assistant directors who supervise the teams.
-In total, this division is comprised of over 350 sworn fire personnel, each of whom engage in countless hours of specialized training to remain well-equipped to meet the dynamic hazards and challenges associated with specialized rescues.
+Each sworn special teams member engages in countless hours of specialized training to remain well-equipped to meet the dynamic hazards and challenges associated with specialized rescues.
 This specialized training is in addition to the hours spent performing their customary firefighting and emergency medical service duties.

 Beyond specialized crisis rescues, the Special Operations Division also provides emergency event planning and standby services for many of its public and private partners.
 The division plays an integral role in providing citizens with the highest level of public safety during Milwaukee’s busy festival season, and during the numerous social events that occur along the lakefront each year.

 The Deputy Chief of Special Operations plays an important role in creating and fostering relationships between local, state, and federal officials.
 This collaboration between the agencies ensures that open lines of communication exist so that homeland security issues can be quickly identified and resolved.
 Not surprising, preparing emergency support for dignitary visits falls under the jurisdiction of this division as well.